-I’m not sure if they ever met again or had any further interaction but this image always fascinated me because I would say unequivocally that Audrey Hepburn and Grace Kelly are my two favorite actresses of all time, from any era, any decade, bar none.
+I’m not sure if they ever met again or had any further interaction but this image always fascinated me because I would say unequivocally Audrey Hepburn and Grace Kelly are my two favorite actresses of all time, from any era, any decade, bar none.

-That third spot undoubtedly changes often between the likes of Catherine Deneuve, Teresa Wright, Natalie Portman, Gene Tierney, Joan Fontaine, Paulette Goddard, Brie Larson or any number of other talented stars but the bottom line is that my deep admiration for Princess Grace and Ms. Hepburn has remained unwavering.
+That third spot undoubtedly changes often between the likes of Catherine Deneuve, Teresa Wright, Natalie Portman, Gene Tierney, Joan Fontaine, Paulette Goddard, Brie Larson or any number of other talented stars but the bottom line is my deep admiration for Princess Grace and Ms. Hepburn has remained unwavering.

-I think it’s been a little over 10 years ago that I saw Roman Holiday for the first time and I was initially struck by Audrey Hepburn even though I knew very little about classic movies.
+I think it’s been a little over 10 years ago since I saw Roman Holiday for the first time and I was initially struck by Audrey Hepburn even though I knew very little about classic movies.
 Living under a rock as I did, I probably didn’t even know her name.
 But I didn’t need that to be affected by the film.
-I think it only took a couple more films to realize that I had a slight crush on her.
+I think it only took a couple more films to realize I had a slight crush on her.